- Eve O'Dea

 Silent film actress Marie Provost’s corpse was found half-eaten by her pet dachshund

 In 1974, Orson Welles, one of cinema’s great masters, did a rare TV interview with British journalist Michael Parkinson.
 When asked what he thought of the current state of film stars, Welles responded with a definitive: “They don’t exist”.
 Elaborating further, he recounted “In the old days the greatest thing in the world to be was a movie star, today the greatest thing in the world is to be a pop singer”.
 Of course in 2022 we have famous actors, and once in a while one comes around with that special quality that suggests they could have made it big in the early twentieth century.
 But their worship has been so heavily diluted into obsessive factions that they no longer reign as they once did over a general populace so desperate to consume them.
-Now, as stars make it a priority to share their every move with the public, the veil of mystery has been lifted.
+Now, as celebrities make it a priority to share their every move with their adoring public, the veil of mystery has been lifted.
 While it is for the best that audiences see the figures onscreen as real people and not infallible, emotionless mannequins designed to be pulled, poked, and prodded, the romantic in me longs for the old gods, for the appearance of an actor on screen to feel like a blessed visitation.
-Perhaps Anger saw before anyone else that the stars were beginning to fade, and his book was an attempt to keep them immortal through claims that can neither be proven or disproven, thereby keeping their stories and images alive and well.
+Perhaps Anger saw before anyone else that the stars were beginning to fade, and his book was an attempt to keep them immortal through claims that hold shades of the truth, thereby keeping their stories and images alive and well.